mfaani/mfaani/content/posts/devtools/Binaries/how-do-binaries-work-together.md

 ---
-title: "How Do Binaries work together?"
+title: "How Do Binaries work together?
+What breaks ABI?"
 date: 2024-10-20T15:22:35-04:00
 description: "Ever wondered what how two binaries interface with one another?
-What impacts ABI and what does not?
-Also explain how it's different from API"
+Which changes impact ABI and which don't?"
 category: "Devtools"
 tags: ["compiler", "ABI", "API", "Application Programming Interface", "Application Binary Interface", "dyld", "Breaking Change"]
 ShowToc: true